mk-duong/data-porfolio/README.md

 ## ‎💡 Ticketmaster ETL Pipeline
 **Files:** [Ticketmaster ETL Pipeline](https://github.com/mk-duong/data-porfolio/tree/main/Ticketmaster%20ETL%20Pipeline)

-**Goal:** Create a dashboard to help users see what events are available near them
+**Goal:** Create a simple data pipeline to build a dashboard allowing users see what events are available near them

-**Description:** A starter data pipeline project with Python, SQL Server, and Power BI to demonstrates my understading on ETL/ELT frameworks and how to design a simple data flow.

-Data is fetched from Ticketmaster using Ticketmaster API and Python then pre-processed before being loaded into Azure SQL Database for further transformation.
-Finally, Power BI is used to visualize event information.
+**Description:** A starter ETL project with Python, SQL Server, and Power BI to demonstrates my understading on ETL/ELT frameworks and how to design a simple data flow.
+Data is fetched from Ticketmaster using Ticketmaster API and Python before being loaded into Azure SQL Database for further transformation.
+Finally, Power BI is used to visualize events information.

 **Techstack:**
 - Data ingestion: Python